 Herbivores do not just eat primary producers, they can also dramatically affect those producers’ access to critical limiting nutrients.
 This can occur in two basic ways: (1) via nutrient inhibition, where consumers affect the abilities of producers to access nutrients and (2) via nutrient facilitation, where consumers add nutrients to an ecosystem, facilitating producers at local scales.
 Our research examines both aspects, including projects that have examined how herbivores selectively graze on seaweeds, reducing the abilities of both individuals and entire algal assemblages to acquire nitrate (Bracken & Stachowicz 2007, Bracken et al. 2011).
 We have also shown that consumers excrete ammonium, enhancing seaweed diversity and growth on even the most wave-swept rocky shores (Bracken 2004, Bracken & Nielsen 2004, Bracken et al. 2007, Aquilino et al. 2009).
 Recently, we have shown how community context modifies the top-down (i.e., consumptive) versus bottom-up (i.e., nutrient recycling) roles of grazers on rocky shores (Bracken et al. 2014).
-Current work in tide pools on the California coast indicates that in locations characterized by chronic nutrient limitation (e.g., the Southern California Bight), primary producer abundance is positively related to herbivore abundance due to the importance of local-scale nitrogen regeneration by the herbivores.
+Current work in tide pools on the California coast indicates that in locations characterized by chronic nutrient limitation (e.g., the Southern California Bight), primary producer abundance is positively related to herbivore abundance due to the importance of local-scale nitrogen regeneration and enhancement of algal recruitment by the herbivores.

 Matt Bracken and Carol Thornber